Available 24h

 A sip of magnificent history

 Original Comitti barometers and clocks from those early days are now sought-after and valuable antiques.
 Interestingly, some styles created by Comitti at the end of the 19th century are still produced today, using many of the same techniques and attracting the same wonder as always.
-This heritage allows the company to offer bespoke maintenance and restoration services for all antique clocks and barometers.
+This heritage allows the company to offer custom maintenance and restoration services for all antique clocks and barometers.
 It was the architecture of the 18th and 19th centuries that inspired the greatest English furniture designers, Thomas Sheraton, George Hepplewhite, and Thomas Chippendale.
 The fashion for the highest quality cabinetry created by these craftsmen influenced watchmakers as well.

-Products made using inlay techniques
+Products made using marquetry techniques

 At the beginning of the 18th century, the biggest problem faced by navigators was calculating longitude, and thus determining their true position in the vastness of the oceans.
 Countless lives were lost as ships were wrecked in unknown waters, which is why the British Parliament offered a reward of £20,000, equivalent to approximately £2,770,000 in today's currency, for a solution.
-There were two schools of thought on solving this problem: astronomers, who believed that true longitude could be calculated using stars, and horologists, who understood that an extremely accurate clock would enable the calculation of east-west position or longitude.
+There were two schools of thought on solving this problem: astronomers, who believed that true longitude could be calculated using stars, and horologists, who understood that an extremely precise clock would enable the calculation of east-west position or longitude.

 Manufacturer information